The NIH Definition of Clinical Research

 Stanford Resource: CRISP

-- All industry-funded clinical trials that have activity or end dates on or after 1/1/2013.
+All industry-funded clinical trials that have activity or end dates on or after 1/1/2012 must be entered in CRISP.

-Once a PDRF (Proposal Development Routing Form) for an industry-sponsored clinical trial is approved, the SPO number will show up on the CRISP dashboard.
-Individuals who will initially have access to the record are the financial administrator and clinical trial coordinator listed on the PDRF, as well as Accounts Receivable.
+- Once a PDRF (Proposal Development Routing Form) for an industry sponsored clinical trial is approved, the SPO number will show up on the CRISP dashboard.